lsst-sqre/phalanx/docs/admin/bootstrapping.rst

 * The installer assumes Git 2.22 or later.

-* We presume that you are using Vault_ coupled with `Vault Secrets Operator`_ to manage your Kubernetes secrets, and further that you will use the same taxonomy that SQuaRE does as described in the `LSST Vault Utilities documentation <https://github.com/lsst-sqre/lsstvaultutils#secrets>`__ documentation (essentially ``secret/k8s_operator/<instance-name>``).
+* We presume that you are using Vault_ coupled with `Vault Secrets Operator`_ to manage your Kubernetes secrets, and that all of the secrets for your environment will be stored under a single common prefix.
+  See the `LSST Vault Utilities documentation <https://github.com/lsst-sqre/lsstvaultutils#secrets>`__ for the naming convention that we usually use.
   We strongly recommend using the `LSST Vault Utilites`_ to create multiple enclaves (one per instance), so that then compromise of one instance doesn't expose all your secrets for all instances.

 * Rubin Science Platform applications expect the public hostname of the Science Platform to have a TLS certificate that can be verified using standard CA roots.